Evidence Level

 What is the recommended dosage of Iodine?

-The clinically studied dose for Iodine is 150 mcg/day (adults RDA); 220–290 mcg/day (pregnancy/lactation); upper limit 1,100 mcg/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 150 mcg/day (adults RDA); 220–290 mcg/day (pregnancy/lactation); upper limit 1,100 mcg/day Always follow the product label and check with a healthcare provider for personal advice.